ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 backend to support these screenshots and examples, taking into account the additional requirements below:

+  - At a minimum, the backend must be able to support daily and weekly recurring appointment.

   - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and capable of receiving requests and returning responses in JSON